Video and Model Details

 Winter Quarters Nebraska Temple Wiki

 The Winter Quarters Nebraska Temple was the first temple of the Church of Jesus Christ Of Latter-day Saints built in Nebraska.
 It serves the needs of members in Iowa, Nebraska, southeastern South Dakota and Kansas.
 Along with Palmyra New York and Nauvoo Illinois Temples, it one of three temples built in locations of historic significance for the early Church.
+The Winter Quarters Nebraska Temple stands as a monument to the sacrifice of the Mormon pioneers who lived in the area under harsh conditions over 160 years ago.

 Winter Quarters was the site where early church members settled after they were driven out of Nauvoo, Illinois.
 It was also where many Latter-day Saints, including many who came from Europe, camped before crossing the plains to the Salt Lake Valley.
 More than 2,000 church members died at Winter Quarters because of heavy storms, scurvy, malaria and inadequate food and shelter.